jaxriemer/NewRepo/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+I liked how to the tinkerbelle lab allows for us to focus on the interaction portion of design.
+By reverting all the backend workings to the computer controlling the light, I did not have to think so much on how I would design addition sensors and actuators.

 ## Part D. Wizard the device